Hesse/gitgpt/README.md

 $ gitgpt create a new branch called feature/test add all the files and commit with msg creating feature test then push to origin

 ```
-f$ gitgpt create a new branch called feature/test add all the files and commit with msg creating feature test then push to origin
+$ gitgpt create a new branch called feature/test add all the files and commit with msg creating feature test then push to origin
 Would you like to run the following command:

 git branch feature/test